LovelyBuggies/LovelyBuggies.github.io/_posts/2020-02-24-boost-hist_quickstart.md

 #### Q1: What is the importance of designing boost-Hist package?

 <details><summary>A1 (click to expand)</summary>

-Since Matplotlib has almost established a uniform drawing specification for Python,  boost-histogram does not provide plotting utilities partially.
+<br>Since Matplotlib has almost established a uniform drawing specification for Python,  boost-histogram does not provide plotting utilities partially.
 It’s not that hard to take a boost-histogram and plot it with Matplotlib.
 But it should be made simpler and easy, and that’s one of the things Hist should do.
-Also, some of the plots (like pull plots) take quite a few lines of code in Python currently.
+Also, some of the plots (like pull plots) take quite a few lines of code in Python currently.<br><br>
 The "multidimensional histogram + easy indexing" can redefine histogramming, this is also something we can do that even ROOT (which is a massive dependency with many downsides) cannot do, and it is almost impossible in any other Python tool (save for Physt, but that is quite slow).
 </details>
 #### Q2: Isn't it better to call boost-hist 2D-histogram a "heatmap"?

 <details><summary>A2 (click to expand)</summary>

-Yes, a 2D histogram plot is like a heat map or mesh grid in Matplotlib.
+<br>Yes, a 2D histogram plot is like a heat map or mesh grid in Matplotlib.
 You can probably see a variety of plots (and other things) that HEP physicists are used to in the ROOT users' guide: https://root.cern.ch/root/htmldoc/guides/users-guide/Histograms.html.
 </details>

 #### Q3: What's the superiority of boost-hist concerning performance?

 <details><summary>A3 (click to expand)</summary>

-The superiority of boost-hist (Py) will be shown majorly by comparing with benchmarks, just like boost-hist (C++).
+<br>The superiority of boost-hist (Py) will be shown majorly by comparing with benchmarks, just like boost-hist (C++).
 We are now expanding the boost-histogram benchmarks.
 We will make new benchmarks soon.
 </details>

 ### Contribution